-The use of animal manure and compost as plant fertilizers probably goes as far back as agriculture itself.
-Fertilizers, natural or chemical, go hand in hand with farming to improve the growth and health of plants.
-While soils naturally contain nutrients like nitrogen, phosphorous, calcium and potassium, repeat cycles of crop plantation drain the ground of its stores.
-This is where agriculture fertilizers come in; to supplement soil of its lost nutrients and to aid the healthy growth of crops and grassland.
+The use of animal manure and compost as organic plant fertilizers probably goes as far back as agriculture itself.
+Both inorganic and organic fertilizers go hand in hand with farming to improve the growth and health of plants.
+While soils naturally contain nutrients like nitrogen, phosphorous, calcium, and potassium, repeat cycles of crop plantation drain the ground of its stores.
+This is where agricultural inorganic and organic fertilizers come in to supplement soil of its lost nutrients and to aid the healthy growth of crops and grassland.

-Nutrients in the form of organic matter, chemical fertilizers and plants can be added back to the soil through different sources.
+Nutrients in the form of organic matter and plants can be added back to the soil through different sources.
 Native Americans would often bury fish in their corn plots which organically lent nutrients to the soil as the fish decomposed.
-Equally, farmers use crops like soybeans and alfalfa (legumes), that ‘pull’ (absorb) naturally-occurring nitrogen from the atmosphere to place it in the soil for future (rotational) crops cycles, while organic farmers regularly use natural today, will use either mined or manufactured agriculture fertilizers to meet and supplement their needs.
+Equally, farmers use crops like soybeans and alfalfa (legumes), that ‘pull’ (absorb) naturally occurring nitrogen from the atmosphere to place it in the soil for future (rotational) crop cycles.

-Modern chemical fertilizers include nitrogen, phosphorus, and potassium as the three most important elements for plant nutrition.
-Of secondary importance are sulfur, magnesium and calcium.
-Fertilizers are used for two main purposes:
+Modern inorganic fertilizers and some organic fertilizers include nitrogen, phosphorus, and potassium as the three most important elements for plant nutrition.
+Of secondary importance are sulfur, magnesium, and calcium.
+Both inorganic and organic fertilizers are used for two main purposes:

-Agro fertilizers can be applied to plants both as solids and liquids; liquid nitrogen fertilizer is a popular example of the latter, often used with other water-soluble agriculture fertilizers, for its quick and effective absorption.
-Almost 90% of fertilizers are commercially sold in powdered or granulated form.
-These agriculture fertilizers are available from fertilizer suppliers as concentrates and can be diluted using water to make them soluble for easier coverage and quicker absorption.
-Liquid fertilizers consist of anhydrous ammonia, aqueous ammonium nitrate solutions or urea.
+Agro inorganic and organic fertilizers can be applied to plants both as solids and liquids.
+Liquid nitrogen fertilizer is a popular example of the latter that is often used with other water-soluble agriculture fertilizers for its quick and effective absorption.
+Almost 90% of inorganic and organic fertilizers are commercially sold in powdered or granulated form.
+These inorganic and organic fertilizers are available from chemical and organic fertilizer suppliers as concentrates and can be diluted using water to make them soluble for easier coverage and quicker absorption.
+Inorganic and organic liquid fertilizers tend to consist of anhydrous ammonia, aqueous ammonium nitrate solutions, or urea.

-For successful farming, agriculturists need to know about different fertilizers and their uses.
-The following agro fertilizers are popularly used across the industry:
+For successful farming, agriculturists need to know about different inorganic fertilizers and their uses.
+The following inorganic fertilizers are popularly used across the industry:

-Urea: The most widely used solid nitrogen fertilizer, urea is distributed in granulated form.
-It can also be mixed with ammonium nitrate and dissolved in water to form urea ammonium nitrate solution.
-Urea reacts with water to form ammonia, which makes the nitrogen within the fertilizer available to the plant.
-Urea fertilizers deliver the highest amounts of nitrogen – about 46%, and is therefore the most popular agriculture fertilizer in use.
+The most widely used solid nitrogen inorganic fertilizer, urea is distributed in granulated form.
+It can also be mixed with ammonium nitrate and dissolved in water to form a urea ammonium nitrate solution.
+Urea reacts with water to form ammonia, which makes the nitrogen within the inorganic fertilizer available to the plant.
+Urea inorganic fertilizers deliver the highest amounts of nitrogen – about 46% and are, therefore, the most popular agriculture inorganic fertilizer in use.

-Ammonium nitrate is an agro fertilizer typically available from fertilizer suppliers in granular form, ammonium nitrate also provides a substantial amount of nitrogen to the soil.
-Most useful across specialty crops, like citrus fruits, and for fertilization across grass land for animal pasture, ammonium nitrate provides an approximate 33% nitrogen.
+Ammonium nitrate is another inorganic fertilizer that is typically available from chemical fertilizer suppliers in granular form.
+As another inorganic fertilizer that is popular with farmers it also provides a substantial amount of nitrogen to the soil.
+Most useful across specialty crops, like citrus fruits, and for fertilization across grassland for animal pasture, ammonium nitrate provides an approximate 33% nitrogen.

-Ammonium sulfate is usually sold by commercial fertilizer suppliers as a solid.
-Ammonium sulfate is formed as a by-product from the waste generated by coke ovens when sulfuric acid is used to remove ammonia from coal.
+Ammonium sulfate is usually sold by commercial inorganic fertilizer suppliers as a solid.
+It is formed as a by-product from the waste generated by coke ovens when sulfuric acid is used to remove ammonia from coal.
 It delivers 21% nitrogen to a plant.

 Calcium nitrate contains 16% nitrogen in a nitrate form.
-Though less effective than other nitrogen fertilizers due to leaching when applied to soil, calcium nitrate is used in large numbers across fruit and vegetable crops, as it provides an easily-soluble source of calcium to calcium-deficient soils.
+Though less effective than other nitrogen inorganic fertilizers due to leaching when applied to the soil, calcium nitrate is used in large numbers across fruit and vegetable crops, as it provides an easily soluble source of calcium to calcium-deficient soils.

-Diammonium phosphate is a commercially-produced fertilizer that can provide up to 46% of phosphorous to a plant.
+Diammonium phosphate is a commercially produced inorganic fertilizer that can provide up to 46% phosphorous to a plant.
 In addition, the ammonia component of diammonium phosphate also delivers around 18% nitrogen.
 A highly-water soluble compound, diammonium phosphate is often applied to crops in liquid form.

-Monoammonium phosphate is a phosphorous-heavy agriculture fertilizer that delivers slightly more phosphorus than diammonium phosphate – at approximately 48%.
-The amount of nitrogen though, provided through this fertilizer is somewhat less at 11%.
-This agriculture fertilizer is popular at the germinating stage of a crop cycle as the lower ammonia component lessens the risk of damage, when applied to new seedlings.
+Monoammonium phosphate is a phosphorous-heavy agriculture inorganic fertilizer that delivers slightly more phosphorus than diammonium phosphate – at approximately 48%.
+The amount of nitrogen though, provided through this inorganic fertilizer is somewhat less at 11%.
+This agriculture inorganic fertilizer is popular at the germinating stage of a crop cycle as the lower ammonia component lessens the risk of damage when applied to new seedlings.

-Triple super phosphate is often combined with nitrogen-based fertilizers to provide a better, broad-spectrum application.
-Available from fertilizer suppliers in granular form, triple super phosphate is spread directly on to the soil.
-While largely replaced by diammonium phosphate and monoammonium phosphate due to their easier storage requirements, and the availability of nitrogen within the chemicals, triple super phosphate is still in use, both commercially, and across smaller home agricultural applications.
+Triple superphosphate is often combined with nitrogen-based inorganic fertilizers to provide a better, broad-spectrum application.
+Available from inorganic fertilizer suppliers in granular form, triple superphosphate is spread directly onto the soil.
+While largely replaced by diammonium phosphate and monoammonium phosphate due to their easier storage requirements, and the availability of nitrogen within the chemicals, triple superphosphate is still in use, both commercially, and across smaller home agricultural applications.

-Potassium nitrate also called nitrate of potash, is popularly used across vegetable crops including celery, potatoes, leafy green vegetables, tomatoes and several fruit crops.
-The nitrate components of this chemical fertilizer work well to support these crops through their growth.
+Also called nitrate of potash, potassium nitrate is popularly used across vegetable crops including celery, potatoes, leafy green vegetables, tomatoes, and several fruit crops.
+The nitrate components of this chemical inorganic fertilizer work well to support these crops through their growth.
 Potassium nitrate provides 44% potassium to crops.

-Potassium chloride, sometimes called muriate of potash, is a significant source of potassium in agriculture fertilizers.
-Applied directly to soil, or combined with other mineral-based fertilizers, potassium chloride is also a highly soluble compound.
-It is often mixed with liquid nitrogen fertilizers before application, to provide 60 to 62% potassium to plants.
+Sometimes called muriate of potash, potassium chloride is a significant source of potassium in agriculture inorganic fertilizers.
+Applied directly to the soil, or combined with other mineral-based inorganic fertilizers, potassium chloride is also a highly soluble compound.
+It is often mixed with liquid nitrogen inorganic fertilizers before application, to provide 60 to 62% potassium to plants.

 APPLICATION METHODS OF AGRO FERTILIZERS

-Fertilizers are applied across all growing crops, either at the seedling stage or at some point in the plant cycle.
+Inorganic and/ or organic fertilizers are applied across all growing crops, either at the seedling stage or at some point in the plant cycle.
 Their usage is largely dependent on the kind of crop being cultivated and the fertility of the soil (determined through a soil test).
-Legumes for example, as mentioned earlier, pull nitrogen from the air around them, and generally do not require additional solid or liquid nitrogen fertilizer.
+Legumes for example, as mentioned earlier, pull nitrogen from the air around them, and generally do not require additional solid or liquid nitrogen inorganic or organic fertilizer.

-Slow vs controlled-release fertilizers: The use of chemical agriculture fertilizers across crops calls into question the effects of biochemicals not only on the plant at different stages in its growth cycle, but also on the soil and its surrounding environment.
-While the market share of the slow- and controlled-release fertilizer suppliers remains relatively low, they offer benefits by reducing impact on the environment and on the contamination of subsurface water.
-Slow-release fertilizers also have the added advantage of reducing the ‘burning’ effect of excess nitrogen on plants.
-The polymer coating around this kind of agriculture fertilizer gives the solid tablets and spikes a staged, nutrient-release timeline as the shell encapsulating the mineral components and plant nutrients degrades at a specified rate.
-Sulphur is used as a typical encapsulation material, while thermoplastics are used in the diffusion-controlled release of urea.
+The use of inorganic agriculture fertilizers across crops calls into question the effects of biochemicals not only on the plant at different stages in its growth cycle but also on the soil and its surrounding environment.
+While the market share of the slow- and controlled-release fertilizer and organic fertilizer suppliers remains relatively low, they offer benefits by reducing the impact on the environment and the contamination of subsurface water.
+Slow-release and organic fertilizers also have the added advantage of reducing the ‘burning’ effect of excess nitrogen on plants.
+The polymer coating around this kind of organic fertilizer gives the solid tablets and spikes a staged, nutrient-release timeline as the shell encapsulating the mineral components and plant nutrients degrade at a specified rate.
+Sulfur is used as a typical encapsulation material, while thermoplastics are used in the diffusion-controlled release of urea.

-This is when fertilizers are applied directly to the leaves of a plant.
-Used almost universally to apply water-soluble, as well as liquid nitrogen fertilizers, this kind of application method is most popular across high-value crops like fruits, vegetables and nuts.
-Its usage however, is gaining increasing popularity due to its many advantages.
+This is when inorganic or organic fertilizers are applied directly to the leaves of a plant.
+Used almost universally to apply water-soluble, as well as liquid nitrogen fertilizers, this kind of application method is most popular across high-value crops like fruits, vegetables, and nuts.
+Its usage, however, is gaining increasing popularity due to its many advantages.

-About 90% of fertilizers are applied in solid form, where the most widely-used chemical fertilizers are urea, diammonium phosphate and potassium chloride.
-Typically granulated or powdered, solid agricultural fertilizers are available as ‘prills’ – a solid globule.
-Liquid fertilizers comprise of anhydrous ammonia, aqueous solutions of ammonia, aqueous solutions of ammonium nitrate or urea.
+About 90% of inorganic and organic fertilizers are applied in solid form.
+Of the inorganic variety, the most widely used are urea, diammonium phosphate, and potassium chloride.
+Typically granulated or powdered, solid agricultural inorganic and agricultural organic fertilizers are available as ‘prills’ (solid globules).
+Liquid fertilizers comprise of anhydrous ammonia, aqueous solutions of ammonia ammonium nitrate, or urea.
 Commercially available in concentrated form, they can be diluted with water to form a desirable consistency for particular crops or added to the irrigation water (fertigation) for quicker absorption and wider coverage.

 ADVANTAGES & DISADVANTAGES OF GRANULAR VS LIQUID FERTILIZERS